- Plume Legal

 3. HOW DOES PLUME USE PERSONAL INFORMATION?

-Plume uses personal information to provide and improve the Plume Services, manage our business, protect users and enforce our legal rights.
+Plume uses personal information to provide and improve the Plume Services, manage our business (including advertising and marketing), protect customers and other users, enforce our legal rights and comply with law.

-To operate and provide the Plume Services for its small business and internet service provider customers:
+To operate and provide the Plume Services for Plume's business customers:

 - create user accounts and verify user identity